navyabijoy/navyabijoy/README.md

 - 🔭 I’m currently working as a **SWE Fellow** at **Headstarter.AI**

-- 🌱 I’m currently learning **Tensorflow, Flask, Javascript and React**

-- 📝 I write articles on [https://medium.com/@navyabijoy2004](https://medium.com/@navyabijoy2004)
+- 📝 I sometimes write articles on [https://medium.com/@navyabijoy2004](https://medium.com/@navyabijoy2004)

 - 📫 How to reach me **navyabijoy14@gmail.com**
 <!-- <h3 align="center"> Machine Learning and AI excites me, learning about how their functions work under-the-hood has been an amazing journey!</h3>